 Posies is located in Portland’s Kenton neighborhood, about ten minutes north of downtown.
-Burke was inspired to open the café after recognizing a need for gathering places in the neighborhood; with most of the commercial spaces occupied by offices or restaurants, there weren’t a lot of choices for people seeking a social outlet.
+Burke was inspired to open the café after recognizing a need for gathering places in the area; with most of the commercial spaces occupied by offices or restaurants, there weren’t a lot of choices for people seeking a social outlet.
 Burke says it was also clear parents had few places to take their children—something she’d become more aware of as a new mom.

 “When you have a newborn or young kids, you just want to get out of the house and feel like part of society,” Burke says.
-“But then you go somewhere with your kids and people just glare at you.”
+“But then you go somewhere with your kids, and people just glare at you.”

 So Burke set out to design an enjoyable space for guests of all ages.
 Posies has a playroom in the back of the café stocked with books, costumes, and a kitchen set.
 The room also has chalkboard walls kids can draw on.
 Burke has learned from experience to keep some things out of the play area—primarily for staff safety.
 “Nothing with wheels, nothing with noise, nothing that moves by itself,” she says with a laugh.